Chicago Private School Providing Academic Excellence with a Heart

 Faith development is an integral part of the growth process for students at Pilgrim.
 Consequently, by teaching our students through the lens of faith, we help students successfully achieve a positive place for themselves in society.

 Our school was founded by Pilgrim Lutheran Church in 1921.
 The goal was to provide an excellent education in a nurturing Christian community.
-Pilgrim’s first principal, Alfred Rumsfeld, served from 1921 to 1955.
-Next, David Maring both taught and led our school for 46 years from 1966 to 2012.
-Lastly, our current principal, Chris Comella, has been with Pilgrim since 2012.
+Pilgrim’s first principal, Alfred Rumsfeld, served from 1921 to 1955, followed by Louis Kuehm, Richard Sandler, and David Graumann.
+David Maring was called as principal in 1972 and held that position until 2011, when Elizabeth Ruppe became principal.
+In 2013, Pilgrim called our present principal, Chris Comella.

 Here at Pilgrim, we pride ourselves on our small class sizes and a teacher to student ration of 1:10 in our early childhood program and 1:16 in grades 1-8.
 This allows teachers to develop strong relationships with pupils and meet each child’s individual needs.